-New Wave Designs: City Dwellers Spread Out
+New Wave Designs: City Dwellers Spread Out, Go Green

 There’s truth in the saying that doctors make terrible patients; architects, likewise, can be their own worst clients.
 (When you view every decision as absolutely critical—and good architects do—it can take years just to find the perfect door hardware, in the meantime leaving holes where the handles would go.)
 But because husband-and-wife architects Ken MacLean and Stephanie Mashek, principals of the Boston/Oak Bluffs–based firm Amsler Mashek MacLean, shared a clear aesthetic, collaborating on the design of their Martha’s Vineyard getaway was a relatively painless endeavor.
 Both wanted a contemporary house that reflected the traditional character of the Vineyard, an airy but compact space that would be the opposite of those ever multiplying McMansions.
 Something simple, yet warm and inviting.